mvalliath/docs-tap/tanzu-build-service/dependencies.hbs.md

 dependencies in patch versions of Tanzu Application Platform.
 For upgrade instructions, see [Upgrade the full dependencies package](../upgrading.md#full-profile-upgrade-tbs-deps).

-To upgrade Tanzu Build Service dependencies outside of Tanzu Application Platform releases, use the `kpack` CLI.
-This enables you to consume new versions of buildpacks and stacks and remediate vulnerabilities more quickly.
-For more information, see [Updating Build Service Dependencies](https://docs.vmware.com/en/Tanzu-Build-Service/1.10/vmware-tanzu-build-service/updating-deps.html#bulk-update).

 By default, Tanzu Build Service is installed with the `lite` set of dependencies, which are smaller-footprint and contain a subset of the buildpacks and stacks in the `full` set of dependencies.